tobilg/duckdb-dns/README.md

 ### Architecture

-The extension implements four scalar functions and one table function:
+The extension implements five scalar functions and one table function:

 #### Scalar Functions (using `VScalar` trait):